danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/ApiKit.md

 ![Library logotype](Logo.png)

-ApiKit is a Swift SDK that helps you integrate with external REST APIs.
+ApiKit defines an ``ApiClient`` protocol that describes how to request raw and typed data from any REST-based API.
+This protocol is implemented by ``Foundation/URLSession``, so you can use the shared session without having to create a custom client.

-ApiKit has lightweight ``ApiEnvironment`` and ``ApiRoute`` protocols that make it easy to model any REST-based API.
-It also has an ``ApiRequest`` that can define a route and response type for even easier use.
+ApiKit defines ``ApiEnvironment`` and ``ApiRoute`` protocols that make it easy to model and integrate with any REST-based API, as well as an ``ApiRequest`` that can define a route and response type for even easier use.

-Once you have an environment and routes, you can use a regular `URLSession` or a custom ``ApiClient`` to fetch any route or request from any environment.